-Hip Injury Compensation: UK Solicitor explains the amount of accident compensation you can claim for injuries to your hip or pelvis
+Hip Injury Compensation: UK Solicitor calculates the amount of accident compensation you can claim for injuries to your hip or pelvis

 Hip injury compensation solicitor sets out what the hip or pelvic bone is; the most common types of hip injury claim you can have – with examples of average compensation payout amounts from simple fractures to hip replacement surgery and permanent instability.

 What is a hip injury compensation claim?

 Your hips is the name given to the bony structure known as the pelvis or pelvic girdle.
 This bone allows your legs to join the bony structure of your upper body – allowing your legs to move freely via a ball and socket joint.

 Your hips are a very important bone structure and injury can lead to significant pain and disability.

 If your hips are injured in an accident, a criminal act of violence or through some form of medical negligence you will likely be able to make a hip injury compensation claim for the pain and suffering you experience and financial expenses you incur.

 What are the most common types of pelvic injury claims?